 ‘Functional’ news and its shortcomings

 The news researchers put their emphasis on what they call “functional” segments of news (i.e. useful to readers), and suggest including only these.
-But I’d have a had time explaining what was functional and what was non-functional in my articles on the Helvetic type face and Swiss style, which recorded 5,699 hits.
+But I’d have a hard time explaining what was functional and what was non-functional in my articles on the Helvetica type face and Swiss style, which recorded 5,699 hits.
 Or my piece on John Berger and Jorge Luis Borges (6,178 hits), let alone my article on Rainer Maria Rilke, with 11,211 reads.
 A piece on mountain biking around the region scored 6,153 hits.

 Our experience is that focusing too narrowly on the perceived interests of your readers (professional in our case) is a big mistake.
 Our article on EPFL’s AGORA has achieved 13,052 hits.
 Another featuring a letter to Nestlé’s management from a whistleblower has clocked 16,418 hits, and an article on Gerald Durrell’s legacy can claim to have gained 14,043 readers.